 Tip: try to match the form to your needs, if in doubt, use the quarter planner.

 Tip 2: Remember, unless you are using the term lesson planner forms in an unusual way, do not add a date to the indivdual lesson plans - no Monday through Friday either.

 - Add a few journal pages for important notes.

-- Any household forms that you want to include (optional) After all, if household chores are not planned and if those plans are not in a place that you will see, then chore might go undone.
+- Any household forms that you want to include (optional) After all, if household chores are not in a place that you will see, then a chore might go undone.
 If it helps, print one of my big notebook block calendars that has one page per month or two pages per month and pencil in appointments, chores, and important dates.
-Also consider making yourself sit down and write a month's worth of lunch menus.
+Also consider writing a month's worth of lunch menus.
 Reuse the menu throughout the year.